fireh9lly/just-the-docs-forestry/docs/a-walkthrough-setting-up-a-simple-game.md

 ## Step 6 - Adding images and sound to your game

-VNKit is a plugin for Unity, and Unity is designed to handle media files.
-Therefore, all media files you use in VNKit are accessed through Unity's systems for doing this.
+Media files you use in VNKit will need to be imported into Unity's inbuilt Resources system before you can use them.

 ### a) Background